CommanderXA/locus3d/README.md

 ## Problems

-If something doesn't work as intended, please disable browser add-ons that may blocking the functionality
+If something doesn't work as intended, please disable browser add-ons that may blocking the mandatory functionality